Karina W. Davidson

-Karina W. Davidson is senior vice president of research at Northwell Health and director of the Institute of Health System Science at the Feinstein Institutes of Medical Research.
+Karina W. Davidson is senior vice president of research at Northwell Health and is the director of the Institute of Health System Science at the Feinstein Institutes of Medical Research.
 She was previously vice-dean of organizational effectiveness and executive director of the Center for Behavioral Cardiovascular Health at Columbia University Medical Center.
 She was also Chief Academic Officer at NewYork-Presbyterian Hospital in New York City.

 Education

 Davidson received her education in Canada, earning her B.A. degree with honors from Queen's University in Kingston, Ontario, Canada and her M.A.Sc. in Industrial and Organizational Psychology and her Ph.D. in Clinical Psychology from the University of Waterloo in Waterloo, Ontario.
 She also served as a health and child clinical psychology intern at Kitchener-Waterloo Hospital and has been licensed in psychology by the Nova Scotia, Ontario, and Alabama Boards of Examiners and by the University of the State of New York Education Department.